2026 Pillar Guide

 Different mechanics announce themselves with different visual cues on the cabinet.
 The faster you can map a glance to a mechanic class, the faster your floor walk becomes.
 Below are the four cues that drive the majority of AP discovery decisions.

-- Progressive meters with ceilings.
+- Progressive counters with ceilings.
 Numbers labeled 'Must Hit By,' 'Wins By,' or with two adjacent values (current and ceiling) signal a must-hit-by progressive.
 Glance at the percentage of the range — anything above 80% deserves a stop and calculation.

 - Counters and accumulators.
 Visible counters showing collected symbols, coin counts, or progress bars indicate an accumulator mechanic.
 The closer to full, the higher the implied EV.
 See the accumulator mechanic page for complete identification cues.